RCPT stage

 The session.rcpt.relay

 setting specifies whether the SMTP server should relay messages for non-local domain names.
-This attribute is useful when configured as a rule that only allows relaying for authenticated users.
+This attribute is useful when configured as an expression that only allows relaying for authenticated users.

 For example: